Post

 3-4.
 Building Locally

-This is not a mandatory procedure, but you might want to check in advance if something will be displayed correctly on the web when you write a new post or make some modifications to the site.
-In this case, open a terminal in the root directory of the local repository and run the following command:
+This is not a mandatory procedure, but you might want to check in advance if a new post you’ve written or some modification you’ve made to the site will display correctly on the web.
+In this case, open a terminal in the root directory of your local repository and run the following command:

 1